Gh0st-mods/Gods-Eye-Ghost-Edition/README.md

 **A live 3D intelligence globe in the browser.**
 Track aircraft and ships, inspect contacts, and fly the planet — without a Google Maps bill, without OpenAI, and without signing up for an API key.

 Rebuild of the open-source [God's Eye View](https://github.com/bilawalsidhu/gods-eye-view) client: smoother contact handling, a rebuilt ship/plane inspect flow, and a default path that stays **keyless**.
+Full credit to the original developer for creating an amazing and beautiful tool.
+I simply wanted to make it easier for people and make some changes to improve the UI.

 [Quick start](#quick-start) · [Why Ghost Edition](#why-ghost-edition) · [What's live](#whats-live) · [Ships and planes](#ships--planes) · [Screenshots](#screenshots)